-Nullah says that this is a land with many spirits and that his grandfather, King George, is a shaman.
+Nullah believes that this is a land with many spirits and therefore it needs a shaman.

-Ms. Ashley, with her developed courage (Courage is an intangible value of Light), is another protagonist in the movie.
+Ms Ashley, a fine lady, with her developed courage (Courage is an intangible value of Light), is another main protagonist in the movie.

-Drover, a freelance entrepreneur, developed a high value for his freedom (Freedom is an intangible value of Light) doesn’t want to be hired by anyone, because, as he explains to Ms. Ashley, any property or ownership of anything could one day be lost.
+Drover, a freelance entrepreneur, developed a high value for his freedom (Freedom is an intangible value of Light).
+For instance, he doesn’t want to be hired by anyone, because, as he explains to Ms Ashley, any money, property or ownership could one day be lost.

-All the main characters are very attractive and appealing, but the true hero is Nullah’s grandfather, and a shaman of the land.
+All the main characters in the “Australia” are very appealing, but the true hero is King George, a Nullah’s grandfather, and a shaman of the land.
 The old man is always next to the boy, visible or invisible.

-Representatives of Darks are in the movie as well.
+Representatives of Darks are also present in the film.
 Neil Fletcher is one of them.
-A cold-blooded murderer, he accurately and cleverly sweeps away his traces.
-He is a mature spiritual entity who chose Darkness a long time ago, in his previous lives.
+A cold-blooded killer, he carefully and cunningly sweeps his tracks.
+That is, he is a mature spiritual being who has long chosen Darkness in past lives.